Skip to content

 • “Lowest Price” toggle that swaps all cards to their cheapest available printing (images and prices update)

-• Card detail modal with Scryfall link, other printings (paginated, sortable by release date, set name, or price), and full card details
+• Card detail modal with Scryfall link, other printings (paginated, sortable by release date, set name, or price, and priced under the selected price store), and full card details

 • Section/group price totals shown next to card counts